saberdao/dapp/README.md

 ## Local development

-Create a file `.env` in the root directory containing:
+Create a file `.env.development` in the root directory containing:

 ```
 GATSBY_RPC_URL=